(888) 595-9101 Call Now For Pricing and Availability

 Assisted living facilities, on the other hand, typically take on more of a senior housing approach with most residents having their own dedicated apartments.
 Residents in assisted living communities have the opportunity of choosing the living quarters that suit them best.
 Most homes allow occupants to determine whether they will stay in a studio apartment or one that has one bedroom or even several.

 Most of the assisted living facilities also allow couples to stay together.
 New homeowners in the facilities also have the choice of decorating and furnishing their new living space as they wish to make it feel more homely and comfortable.
 Living quarters in assisted living can come with kitchenettes and private bathrooms if an individual is looking for such an environment.
+This ability to personalize your space and truly make it your own is a huge factor for many seniors.
+It helps them feel like they're simply moving to a new apartment, not a medical facility, which is a major difference in the assisted living vs nursing home decision.

 Nursing Home vs Assisted Living: Personnel